Linguistics Department

 Q: When should potential majors start taking Ling courses?

 A: Sophomore year is the most typical year to start Ling courses.
-However, if space is available, students can take 211 in their first year.
+However, if space is available, students can choose from a number of courses in their first year, such as 211 (Intro. to Linguistic Analysis), 212 (Intro. to Sociolinguistic Patterns), 320 (Phonetics), or 323 (Intro.
+Syntax).
 We strongly encourage majors to complete both 211 AND 212 by the end of their sophomore year.

 Q: Which courses count towards the “five additional ling courses” required for the major?